dfinity/threshold/README.md

 _Note_: above the first principal is the `dfx` identity, so that one can vote from the command line.
 The second identity is the Candid GUI's, so that it can also be used.

-After the installation changes to the signers list must be done by proposals.
+After the installation, changes to the signers list must be done by proposals.

 _CAVEAT_: if the (initial) signers list doesn't contain `threshold`'s principal (`dfx canister id threshold`), certain self-updates will be